Last Updated: 7/26/23 | July 26, 2023

 5. My Credit Card Offers Some Protection.
 Isn’t That Good Enough?

 Travel credit cards, even the very best ones, offer only limited protection.
 Some cards offer coverage for lost or stolen baggage, delays, and trip cancellation — but only if you booked your trip with that specific card.

 In my experience (and I’ve had dozens of travel credit cards over the years) even if your card covers some things, that coverage limit is often very low.
 Plus, very few cards cover medical expenses, and even those that do provide limited coverage.
-This all means you’d have to pay the difference out of pocket (and you’ll be surprised at just how expensive that can be!).
+This all means you’d have to pay out of pocket (and you’ll be surprised at just how expensive that can be!).

 Bottom line: don’t rely on credit card coverage.
 While it’s nice to have its protection as a backup, I wouldn’t (and don’t) rely on credit cards for my primary coverage when abroad.
 It’s not a smart choice.